 Survey Squad say they're willing to pay you cash just for giving your opinion.
 Sounds like an easy and hassle-free way to make some extra money online right?

-Oh, and before we get into the review, let me just say right here, right now that I’m in no way affiliate with or partnered with Survey Squad.
+Oh, and before we get into the review, I am in no way affiliate with or partnered with Survey Squad.
 I'm just a successful online entrepreneur giving you my honest opinion to help you filter out time-wasting scams from real money-making opportunities.

-That being said, let's get into the review!
+That being said, let's dive in!

 I headed over to SurveySquad.com and I'll be honest, my first impressions are that this is a pretty outdated site.

 They promise to pay you for taking part in online and mobile surveys, telephone interviews and in-person focus groups.

-On their FAQs page I can see they've been around since 2003 (which is donkey's years in the online world) and they're based in the US.
+On their FAQs page, I can see they've been around since 2003 (which is donkey's years in the online world) and they're based in the US.
 They also have a respectable 15.4k followers on Twitter.

-Survey Squad also use a points-based system where 1,000 points is equal to $1.00, which means you're going to need to build up a balance of 20,000 or $20 before you can request a payment.
+Survey Squad also use a points-based system where 1,000 points are equal to $1.00, which means you're going to need to build up a balance of 20,000 or $20 before you can request a payment.

 All the signs are good so far.
 This site might be better than I first thought…

-Signing up for Survey Squad
+Signing Up For Survey Squad

 What better way to review the site than to become a member and test it out for myself?
 Well, that's exactly what I did.